-The Caracol shared housing offers an intercultural and supportive environment between refugees and local individuals (students, young professionals, unemployed individuals, career changers, retirees, etc.) by occupying vacant accommodations.
+The Caracol shared housing offers an intercultural and supportive environment between refugees and local individuals (students, young professionals, retirees, etc.) by occupying vacant accommodations.

 Our social project aims to create affordable and high-quality housing opportunities for youth by mobilising and using vacant and available real estate resources.
 The second objective of the social project is to create spaces for community living and diversity.
-Caracol offers a resident journey that allows individuals to meet and choose each other before living together, to take ownership of the shared housing project through collective activities such as communal living agreements and participatory construction projects, aiming to involve everyone equally in shaping the collective future.
-Hereby, the innovation proposed lies in combining participatory housing that promotes autonomy with some professional and social support to facilitate upward trajectories.
+Caracol offers a resident journey that allows individuals to meet and choose each other before living together, to take ownership of the shared housing project through collective activities such as communal living agreements and participatory construction projects, aiming to involve everyone equally shaping the collective future.
+Hereby, the innovation proposed lies in combining housing participatory promotes autonomy with some professional and social support to facilitate upward trajectories.